Bill Harrington almost didn’t make it to 101.

 “Believe me,” Harrington wrote in his diary, “the fellows got out and kissed the ground and thanked the good Lord to be on Mother Earth.”

-On Feb.
-2, Harrington — who was born as the world recovered from World War I and the Spanish flu pandemic, lived through the Great Depression and World War II as a young man and the Cold War in middle age — was honored on his 101st birthday at Papillion Manor, the retirement home where he lives.
+Today Harrington — who was born as the world recovered from World War I and the Spanish flu pandemic, lived through the Great Depression and World War II as a young man and the Cold War in middle age — will be honored on his 101st birthday at Papillion Manor, the retirement home where he lives.
+Lt.
+Gov. Mike Foley and Papillion Mayor David Black are slated to attend.

 “I have no idea how God selected me to live all these years,” Harrington said in a recent phone interview.

-The celebration honored a man whose voice still carries the accent of his native Georgia.
+The celebration will honor a man whose voice still carries the accent of his native Georgia.
 In his youth, Harrington attended Georgia Military College, and in October 1939, he joined a newly formed National Guard artillery battery watching for German U-boats off the coast.

 He transferred to the Army Air Corps in 1942 because he wanted to fly like his older brother.
 He was trained as a navigator and assigned to the 485th Bombardment Group, which assembled and trained in Fairmont, Nebraska, and deployed to North Africa aboard an aircraft his crew named “Hitler’s Egg Men.”